 It’s hard to be fifteen.

 Fifteen can be isolating and lonely, with a desperate need for connection and affirmation.
-They reach for their phones and hole up in their rooms and search for validation in likes and comments on social media.
+They reach for their phones and hole up in their rooms, searching for validation in likes and comments on social media.

 It’s these years where their hearts can ache and emotions spin, where friendships flourish or painfully end.